Using a Circular Saw Like a Pro

 At the end of the cut, carefully tilt the saw up again, pivoting on the front edge of the base as before, to retract the blade from the work.
 For short cuts, you'll usually keep the guard retracted and the saw running throughout each cut, but on long cuts, you can release the guard once the base is on the wood, and you can stop moving the saw at the end of the cut and release the trigger to let the blade wind down to a stop before pulling it out of the work, if desired.

-Safety note: Remember that circular saws force themselves backward (towards you!) during the cut.
+SAFETY NOTE: Remember that circular saws force themselves backward (towards you!) during the cut.
 With the saw guard retracted, there's nothing between the spinning blade and anything in its path to the rear, so keep a firm grip on the saw and always stand to the side of the saw, especially during a plunge cut.
-Do not be like the San Diego-area carpenter who cut off his own hand.